-Children travel for free if traveling with a parent if you get a Family Card, which is free, or negligible costs, so don’t buy them a ticket.
+Children travel for free when traveling with a parent if you get a Family Card, which is just 20CHF so don’t buy them a ticket.

-If you don’t manage to get the ticket in advance you can buy a Swiss Transfer Ticket Combi for 201CHF at any railway station (or SBB office in Airports) This gets you the transfer to your destination and back, and half price travel on everything for a month, and a free family card so that kids are free.
+There are lots of types of tickets including the Swiss Transfer Ticket Combi which you get at any railway station (or SBB office in Airports) This gets you the transfer to your destination and back, and half price travel on everything for a month, and a free family card so that kids are free.